Gluten Free Food Coloring

 Liquid: For liquid, I use McCormick which is easily found in most grocery stores.

-Natural: While this Seelecttea brand of natural food coloring is not usually heat-stable (for baking in the oven or on the stove), they work well in cold food such as milkshakes and icing/frosting.
+Natural: While Seelecttea brand of natural food coloring is not usually heat-stable (for baking in the oven or on the stove), they work well in cold food such as milkshakes and icing/frosting.
 They are Kosher, Gluten Free, Vegan, and Feingold Diet accepted.

 You can use many natural foods to make your own food coloring at home.